 To capture a holistic view of the gut Pan-MGAS across diseases and geographical regions together with changes of the functional cluster, phylogenetic tree of the MSPs was calculated and generated with taxonomic resolution of disease and region enriched species (Fig. 4, Methods).
 Employing this tree as an interactive tool, it was possible to group species also by shared functional clusters that are enriched in disease in their phylogenetic context (Fig. 4).
 An example of how this tool can be used to analyse a metagenomic species is demonstrated with Streptococcus (Fig. 4).

 Three different species belonging to the Streptococcus genus (S. anginosus, S. parasanguinis and S. vestibularis) and three more species from the Veillonella genus (V. atypica, V. dispar, V. parvula) were enriched in two different liver disease cohorts, all of which are common inhabitants of the oral cavity (Supplementary Table S4).
 Here, it’s enrichment in liver disease (ES=0.43) can be compared with its depletion in cancer (melanoma) (ES=0.30) across multiple species and cohorts.
 Another example can be found when looking at the species specificity of enrichment of Fusobacterium nucleatum in cancers.
 The species was not shown to be regionally enriched but shared functional clusters with this species also contribute to multiple cancers and in inflammatory diseases such as liver disease (Fig. 2c).

+Global view of gut microbiome species pangenomes

+To get a holistic view of the human gut MSPs we generated a phylogenetic tree displaying the taxonomic resolution of disease and region enriched species (Fig. 4, Methods) and estimated proportionality (see methods) between MSPs pairs.
+We notice most MSP are present in both western and non-western regions, and, while some of them are enriched in towards one of the two regions, we could not spot an obvious phylogenetic pattern.
+When looking at the enrichment/depletion across the different cohorts, the Streptococcus genus caught our attention: members within this genus were found enriched in some cohorts and depleted in others, for example, three different species within the genus (S. anginosus, S. parasanguinis and S. vestibularis) were enriched in two distinct liver disease cohorts, meanwhile species like S. salivarius and S. sanguinis were depleted in cancer cohorts (Supplementary Figure S3, Supplementary Table S4).

+In addition, we observed proportionality between MSPs (Supplementary FigureS3).
+A high proportionality value between a pair of MSPs suggest they tend to increase or decrease together.
+Most MSPs showing the highest proportionality values belong to the same genus.
+Only a small subset of MSP was found with proportionality values above the selected threshold.
+Between the MSP pairs we found, many of them are inhabitants of the oral cavity and the Streptococcus genus stands out again.

+Bacterial infections of the Streptococcus genus play a central role from a clinical point of view, although the complete role of this genus is still not fully understood and should be the subject of further research [42], [43].

 A Random Forest classification model can characterise biomarkers of disease from metagenomic species

-We implemented feature selection based random forest classifier prediction models trained using the MSPs from each cohort on the HGMA grouped by disease (Fig. 5).
+We implemented feature selection based random forest classifier models trained using the MSPs constructed from each cohort on the HGMA grouped by disease (Fig. 5).
 These models were able to classify between a pool of randomly selected healthy samples and disease groups with variable discriminatory performances.
 Prediction performance was evaluated by the area under the curve (AUC) metric.
 The models with the highest predictive capabilities were for the prediction of IGT, VKH, NSCLC, melanoma, advanced adenoma, and CD (AUCROC = 1.0, 1.0, 0.96, 0.95 0.92, 0.91 respectively).